-Path tracking is the rudimentary capability and primary task for autonomous ground vehicles (AGVs).
+Abstract Path tracking is the rudimentary capability and primary task for autonomous ground vehicles (AGVs).
 In this paper, a novel four-wheel-independent-steering (4WIS) and four-wheel-independent-drive (4WID) electric vehicle (EV) is proposed which is equipped with steer-by-wire (SBW) system.
-Compared with conventional front-wheel-steering (FWS) vehicles, 4WIS and 4WID EV has superior maneuverability, handing stability and path-tracking capability thanks to more actuators.
-Therefore, it is more suitable for a desired AGV.
-For path-tracking controller design, the nonlinear vehicle model with 2 degrees of freedom (DoF) is built utilizing the nonlinear Dugoff tire model.
+For path-tracking controller design, the nonlinear vehicle model with 2 degrees of freedom (DOF) is built utilizing the nonlinear Dugoff tire model.
 The nonlinear dynamic model of SBW system is conducted as well considering the external disturbances.
 As to the path-tracking controller design, an integrated four-wheel steering (4WS) and direct yaw-moment control (DYC) system is designed based on the model predictive control (MPC) algorithm to track the target path described by desired yaw angle and lateral displacement.
 Then, the fast terminal sliding mode controller (FTSMC) is proposed for the SBW system to suppress disturbances.

 Abstract The development of an integrated controller for a 4WS/4WD electric bus is investigated.
 The front wheel steering angle is assumed to be controlled by the human driver.
 The vehicle is controlled by the rear wheel steering and the yaw moment that can be generated by the differential torque/brake control on each wheel.
 The high speed cornering is used as the testing scenario to validate the designed controller.
 Due to the highly nonlinear and the multiple-input and multiple-output nature, the control design is separated into different stages using the hierarchical layer control concept.
 The longitudinal speed is controlled using a PI controller together with a rule-based speed modification.
 The other two control inputs, namely the rear wheel steering and the DYC moment, are then designed using the state-dependent Riccati equation method.
 The designed controllers are evaluated using computer simulations first, and the simulations showed promising results.